 In other news:

-- The documentary film from the Mystery Mountain Project is in production and should be completed by the end of summer 2019.
+- The documentary film from the Mystery Mountain Project is in production and should be completed by the Spring 2020.

-- A film tour across Canada is planned for the Fall.
+- A film tour across Canada is planned for early Summer 2020.
 If you want us to stop by your town, get in touch with us, email@example.com

 Mystery Mountain Expedition to Mt.
 Waddington